1997 Asian financial crisis: Credit bubbles and fixed currency exchange rates

 In the mid-1990s, a series of external shocks began to change the economic environment.
 The devaluation of the Chinese renminbi and the Japanese yen, subsequent to the latter's strengthening due to the Plaza Accord of 1985, the raising of U.S. interest rates which led to a strong U.S. dollar, and the sharp decline in semiconductor prices, all adversely affected their growth.
 As the U.S. economy recovered from a recession in the early 1990s, the U.S. Federal Reserve Bank under Alan Greenspan began to raise U.S. interest rates to head off inflation.

 This made United States bonds a more attractive investment destination relative to Southeast Asia, which had been attracting hot money flows through high short-term interest rates, and raised the value of the U.S. dollar.
 For the Southeast Asian nations which had currencies pegged to the U.S. dollar, the higher U.S. dollar caused their own exports to become more expensive and less competitive in the global markets.
-At the same time, Southeast Asia's export growth slowed dramatically in the spring of 1996, deteriorating their current account position.
+Southeast Asia's export growth slowed dramatically in the spring of 1996, deteriorating their current account position.

 Some economists have advanced the growing exports of China as a factor contributing to ASEAN nations' export growth slowdown, though these economists maintain the main cause of their crises was excessive real estate speculation.
 China had begun to compete effectively with other Asian exporters particularly in the 1990s after the implementation of a number of export-oriented reforms.
 Other economists dispute China's impact, noting that both ASEAN and China experienced simultaneous rapid export growth in the early 1990s.